russellkim98/Policy/README.md

 * SimulatorOutput.csv -- Modified version of ParsedParam.csv in Simulator repository.
 Includes all data points but only lists hour of the week, auctions, clicks, cost, and value per conversion.

 * logisticKG_yingfei -- Folder containing some of Yingfei's work.
-The logKG.m file implements knowledge gradient policy under logistic belief models.
-Could be useful when implementing knowledge gradient policy for this project.